The Added Value of a Financial Advisor

 - Wealth management entails making regular changes to your portfolio to help reduce risk, and when you’re ready to withdraw, you can do it in such a way to help limit the taxes you’ll pay.

-This research is not an exact science.
-“About 3%” means advisors can potentially add about 3 percentage points to your portfolio returns over time.
 This is in comparison with those advisors who are not practicing the above-mentioned principles.
 For some, advisors may offer much more than that in added value; for others, less.
 The potential 3 percentage points of return come after taxes and fees.
 This return is not added over a specific time frame but can vary each year and according to your circumstances.
 It can be added quickly and dramatically, especially during market declines or euphoria, when you may be tempted to abandon your well-thought-out investment plan.
 It may be added slowly.
-It will not appear on the quarterly statement but is real nonetheless.
+It will not appear on the quarterly statement, but it is real nonetheless.

 - This is most important during market turbulence, when you may feel the need to abandon your asset allocation and move to cash, for example.